LambdaAlpha/rt-own/README.md

 # Runtime Ownership for Rust

-This library implements the concept of dynamic ownership, providing users with three key types: `Owner`, `Sharer`, and `Holder`.
-These types can play different roles in managing shared data, enabling flexible ownership control.
+This library implements the concept of dynamic ownership by introducing three core types: `Owner`, `Viewer`, and `Holder`.
+These types serve distinct roles in managing shared data, enabling flexible and safe ownership control at runtime.

-Type Descriptions
+## Type Descriptions

+- **`Owner`**:
-- `Owner`: Holds ownership of shared data.
-An `Owner` can read, write, or even drop shared data.
-Note that an `Owner` type can only coexist with some `Holder` instances and cannot coexist with other `Owner` or `Sharer` instances.
+  Represents exclusive ownership of shared data.
+The `Owner` can view, modify, or destroy the shared data.
+Only one `Owner` may exist at a time for a given piece of data, and it cannot coexist with another `Owner` or `Viewer`.
+However, it may coexist with one or more `Holder` instances.

+- **`Viewer`**:
-- `Sharer`: Shares ownership of shared data.
-A `Sharer` can read shared data but cannot perform write operations. `Sharer` can coexist with other `Sharer` or `Holder` instances.
+  Represents shared, read-only access to the data.
+A `Viewer` can view the shared data but cannot modify it.
+Multiple `Viewer` instances can coexist with each other, and they may also exist alongside `Holder` instances.

+- **`Holder`**:
-- `Holder`: Holds a reference to shared data but does not own it.
-A `Holder` cannot read or write shared data; its main purpose is to facilitate role conversion between `Owner` and `Sharer`.
+  Holds a reference to shared data without the ability to directly view or modify it.
+A `Holder` can be downgraded from an `Owner` or `Viewer`, and later upgraded to either a `Viewer` or an `Owner` as needed.

 ## License